-We believe that we, the church are to in regularly observe the sacrament of The Lord’s Supper, to remember our Savior, who sacrificed Himself for our sins.
+We believe that we, the church, are to regularly celebrate The Lord’s Supper to remember our Savior, who sacrificed Himself for our sins.

 We believe all human beings were created by God in His own image, and therefore have dignity and great worth because they are valued by God.
 Therefore, I will do my best to value and love others as Jesus loves us.